numfocus/getting-started-with-open-source/README.md

 # Overcoming barriers to entry in Open Source projects

-This repository contains documents and resources on getting started with open source projects.
+This repository contains documents and resources on getting started with Open Source projects.

 ### [Compilation of Open Source Resources](./compilation_of_open_source_resources.md)
 This file includes a collection of external resources (links) that elaborate on how to contribute to open source projects effectively as a newbie.